 Kentucky Derby of Crustaceans: the Garibaldi Crab Races

-Began as a way for locals to get together during the rainy days of winter, the Garibaldi Crab Races are now into their third decade and have become so much more than just a distraction.
-With the spirit of tongue-in-cheek fun, the Garibaldi community welcomes people from all over the world to this annual event, offering competitors a chance to sponsor a racing crab or to taste the local crab delicacies caught along the Tillamook Coast.
+Though they started as a way for locals to get together during the rainy days of winter, the Garibaldi Crab Races are now into their third decade and have matured into so much more than just a distraction from the cold.
+With the spirit of tongue-in-cheek fun, the Garibaldi community welcomes people from all over the world to this annual event.
+Competitors have the chance to sponsor a racing crab or to taste delicacies made from crab caught along the Tillamook Coast.

-Throughout the two-day, event 500 crabs compete in more 100 heats, giving everyone a chance to join in on the fun.
-And the stakes are high, with championship prizes ranging from donated deep sea fishing trips to gift cards to bikes for the kids.
+Throughout the two-day event, 500 crabs compete in more than 100 heats, giving everyone a chance to join in on the fun.
+And the awards are an added bonus, with championship prizes ranging from donated deep sea fishing trips to gift cards, to kids bikes.

-If you’ve got a competitive spirit and love the friendly rivalries that spring up between friends, come out to the Garibaldi Crab Races on March 12 – 13, 2016.
-More info.
+If you’ve got a competitive spirit and love a little friendly rivalry, come out to the Garibaldi Crab Races in March!
+Learn more.

 This post was originally published in February, 2016 and updated in May, 2018.